Thailand

 These two road markers are generally found in Thailand.
 They will either have a white or a black Garuda on them.

-NOTE: White Garudas are found on country roads and black ones are found on province roads.
+NOTE: White Garudas are found on country roads and appear white on the map, while black ones are found on province roads and appear dark blue on the map.

 Thailand often has many flags lining the side of its streets.
 Aside from the national flag, you can often see royal flags, which are usually yellow.